challengemc/servery/README.md

 # Servery

-Dynamic Minecraft server manager using docker containers, controlled using the HTTP REST API.
+Dynamic Minecraft server manager using Docker containers, controlled by the HTTP REST API.

 ## License